chrisboyle/victor/content/projects/android-puzzles.md

 ### Requirements to run

-- Android 4.4 (KitKat) or higher
+- Android 5.0 (Lollipop) or higher
 - Permissions: none!
-(Load/Save is now handled via the Storage Access Framework only)
-- Pre-2022 versions need 4.1 or higher, SD/storage permission for load/save, and NFC permission for Android Beam.

 ### Requirements to compile